 - Don’t Delay – One of the most common estate planning mistakes people make is to wait to create a will until their physical or mental health is declining.
-A person who lacks mental capacity cannot prepare a will, and lack of testamentary capacity is a leading reason for will contests in California and Arizona.
+A person who lacks mental capacity cannot prepare a will, and lack of testamentary capacity is a leading reason for will contests in California.

 - Avoid Undue Influence – If you are planning to create a will, it is wise to meet with your attorney in private and not discuss the will with your beneficiaries until the document is in place.

 - Use a No-Contest Clause – Probate laws allow for the inclusion of a no-contest clause in a will that states if a beneficiary challenges the will, he or she will not receive anything.
 As mentioned above, a no-contest clause is unenforceable if there is probable cause to challenge the validity of the will.
 If the probate court determines there is no probable cause, however, the contesting party may be completely excluded from any benefits.

 In addition to probate litigation, our firm also helps clients prepare wills and other essential estate planning documents.